 - Bundles are not compatible with Sponsored Products

 - Bundle ASINs have separate reviews and ratings from those of the component ASINs in the bundle.

-Product bundles can be especially an opportunity for customers who appreciate the bundle’s discount or for customers who value speed or simplicity.
-For Amazon sellers, product bundles are a big opportunity for several reasons: bundling can effectively increase average order value, by selling more without incurring higher transaction costs.
-Besides this, bundling makes it harder for customers to price-comparison shop and also, it can encourage cross-selling if the product bundle includes items from different categories.
+Product bundles can be especially an opportunity for customers who appreciate the bundle's discount or for customers who value speed or simplicity.
+For Amazon sellers, product bundles are a big opportunity for several reasons.
+First, Amazon product bundling can effectively increase average order value, by selling more without incurring higher transaction costs.
+Besides this, Amazon product bundling makes it harder for customers to price-comparison shop and also, and it can encourage cross-selling if the product bundle includes items from different categories.